SiobhanP1/community-garden/README.md

 1. Go to http://github.com.
 2. Open up the 'SiobhanP1/community-garden' repository.
 3. Click 'Gitpod' to open up a workspace in Gitpod.
-4. Enter the command `python3 -m http.server` in the terminal.
+4. Enter the command `python3 -m http.server` in the terminal to open a port.
 5. A small box will appear.
 6. Click 'Open in browser' to open the site in a new tab.